The Three Principles of Spinning Babies®:

-What if a woman’s abdomen is already relaxed?
+What if a pregnant abdomen is too loose?

-Once a woman has a baby or two, or six, relaxation is rarely a problem.
-She may be too loose.
-Supporting her belly with a pregnancy belt can substitute for any missing tone in the abdominal muscles.
+After a few births, the abdomen may be too loose.
+Supporting the growing belly with a pregnancy belt can substitute for missing tone in the abdominal muscles.

 If we attend to the first principle of Balance, the next one, Gravity, works even better in labor.

 Whether too tight or too loose, balancing the supporting connective tissue to the uterus should be the first activity each day.

 Release any muscle spasms or support loose abdominal muscles and uterine ligaments to set the tone of the abdomen.
 When one or some of the muscles are loose, there is often another one or some that are too tight.
 They are not in balance.
 It’s not about making one set stronger per se, but helping them work in balance.